psypherium/SpeedrunnerSuperTuxKart/README.md

 ### STK-M(P) {SuperTuxKart - Modern edition (PsyFork)} 1.0.0.0 Feature Plans:
+- Codebase is a copy of STK-M (Includes all changes in STK-M plan)
 - Replace all .OGG files with 192khtz .OPUS CC4.0 techno (except the Hacienda song)
 - music from psypherium, also planning to negotiate fully open licensing arrangements from various underground artists (binaerpilot? (stk-enterprise) HoQ? (cornfield Crossing)